You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Understanding Lipitor and Liver Damage

-Lipitor is a statin, a class of medications that work by inhibiting the production of cholesterol in the liver.
-This allows for a reduction in low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol, which can contribute to the development of heart disease.
+Before we dive into the prevention strategies, it's essential to understand how Lipitor works and the risk of liver damage.
+Lipitor is a statin, a class of medications that inhibits the production of cholesterol in the liver.
+This can lead to a decrease in low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol, and an increase in high-density lipoprotein (HDL) cholesterol, also known as "good" cholesterol.

 However, as with any medication, there's a risk of adverse effects, including liver damage.
 According to the FDA, statins like Lipitor can cause liver damage, which can range from mild to severe.
 In rare cases, liver damage can lead to liver failure, which can be life-threatening.